victoriazinkovich/YSDA-NLP/Seminars/README.md

     - Backoff (aka Stupid Backoff)
     - Linear interpolation
 - **Neural models** $-$ main idea here is to get a vector representation for the previous context; using this representation, a model predicts a probability distribution for the next token; looks similar to **classification**!
     - Last linear layer maps to the size of vocabulary, then apply Softmax
+    - Types of NM:
+        - Recurent NN (few Layers of RNN)
+        - Convolution NN